shad-k/avanti-search/README.md

 ## Tips and Tricks

-1. Call the events: `avantisearch.init` or `avantisearch.beforeSearch` before the plugin start.
+1. Call the events: `avantisearch.init`, `avantisearch.initWithCookie`, `avantisearch.initWithoutCookie` or `avantisearch.beforeSearch` before the plugin start.

 ## Dependencies